Flag of the Duchy of Teschen: History

-The ducal banners, which bore the image of golden eagles in a crown on a blue background, were used until the death of the last Piast ruler, Elisabeth Lucretia.
-From 1742, the official flag of the Duchy of Teschen was the Austrian Silesia flag, which included the Duchy of Teschen.
+The ducal banners, which bore the image of golden eagles in a crown on a blue background, were used until the death of the last Piast ruler, Elizabeth Lucretia (†1653).
+From 1742, the official flag of the Duchy of Teschen was that of the Austrian Silesia, itself contained also Teschen/Cieszyn territory.

 Colours

 The flag's colouring refers directly to the preserved iconographic messages of the dynastic coat of arms of the Teschen Piasts and the 17th century banner of the Duchy of Teschen.
 From the end of the 13th century, the shield of the dukes of Teschen was a golden eagle facing left in a blue field.
 From the 15th century, it was a golden crowned eagle, although the image of the crowned eagle appeared in the 14th century on the castle tiles during the Duke Premysl I Noszak era.
-Some foreign sources, such as the Stockholm Codex Bergshammar, from 1430 to 1436, show the Teschen eagle with a red beak, tongue, and claws.
-However, later sources, such as the "Silesian Arms," from 1577 to 1578, depict an eagle with only a red tongue, emerging from the half-open beak, which is in the golden colour of the eagle.
-This unchangeability of the image and colours is confirmed by Siebmacher's coat of arms, and a later description in the work of Spener.
+Some foreign sources, such as the Stockholm Codex Bergshammar (from 1430 to 1436) show the Teschen eagle with a red beak, tongue, and claws.
+However, later sources, such as the Silesian Armorial (from 1577 to 1578), depict an eagle with only a red tongue emerging from the half-open beak, which is in the golden colour of the eagle.
+This unchangeability of the image and colours is confirmed by Siebmacher's Armorial, and a later description in the work of Jakob C. Spener.
 The contemporary flag of the Duchy of Teschen also refers to this colour scheme.